tnustrings/ct/readme.md

 # codetext

-codetext is a way of writing computer programs where your code is embedded in text like graphics or images embedded in a document.
+codetext is a way of writing computer programs where your code is embedded in text like graphics or images floating in a document.

 here's an example: